 The holidays are nearly upon us.
-This is the magical season when neighborhood homes begin to gradually light up with holiday cheer, and many consumer ecommerce sites all light up in unison.
+This is the magical season when neighborhood homes begin to gradually light up with holiday cheer, and they aren’t alone.
+You will surely notice many ecommerce sites light up in unison as well as holiday website conversion rates soar.

-Ecommerce website conversion rates soar between Thanksgiving and Cyber Monday.
-Consumer brands frequently see a 1.5X – 2X lift.
+Consumer brands frequently see a 1.5X – 2X lift between Thanksgiving and Cyber Monday.
 Here are a few examples comparing pre-Thanksgiving conversion rates to the Cyber Five surge last year:

 - Nordstrom.com grew from 2.27% to a peak of 5.08% on Cyber Monday.

 - Macys.com grew from 2.20% to a peak of 4.13% on Black Friday.